cepthomas/Notr/README.md

 - Unicode menu/picker to insert and view at caret.
 - Toggle syntax coloring (distraction free).
 Maybe just set to Plain Text.
 - File/section navigator, drag/drop/cut/copy/paste section.
-- Publish notes to web for access from phone.
-Render html would need links.
 - Use icons, style, annotations, phantoms for something?
 See mdpopups for generating tooltip popups.
 - Show image file as phantom or hover, maybe thumbnail.
 - Auto/manual Indent/dedent lists with bullets.
 Probably not possible as ST controls this.